Wojtkowicz/ARC/README.md

 # The Abstraction and Reasoning Corpus (ARC)

+## Contributions By Jakub Wojtkowicz

+This is a forked repository from James Mc Dermott used to create hand coded solutions for tasks in The Abstraction and Reasoning Corpus in the purpose of displaying aquired python skills, knowlege of python libraries and array manipulation.
+The contribution includes 4 implemented task solutions of medium-difficult and difficult tasks with verbal explanations, code and code comments.
+A summary is appended at the end of the source code that reflects on the python libraries and features used and disscusses some similarities between the implemented solutions.

+## Repository Source (James Mc Dermott)

 This repository contains the ARC task data, as well as a browser-based interface for humans to try their hand at solving the tasks manually.

 *"ARC can be seen as a general artificial intelligence benchmark, as a program synthesis benchmark, or as a psychometric intelligence test.
 It is targeted at both humans and artificially intelligent systems that aim at emulating a human-like form of general fluid intelligence."*